getsentry/rfcs/text/0078-escalating-issues.md

 We should be cautious in the storage format as in V2 we would be storing a forecast for *every* issue older than 30 days and any issues marked by the customer to be archived-until-escalating.
 Issues with less than 7 days of data will have a flat ceiling forecast which will be refreshed on the weekly forecast update.

-An analysis on how expensive querying Snuba can be found in [here](https://www.notion.so/Support-escalating-issues-detection-1267f6bda052438e9eb1a4ed6ec1f6de).
+An analysis on how expensive querying Snuba can be found in [here](https://www.notion.so/Support-escalating-issues-detection-1267f6bda052438e9eb1a4ed6ec1f6de) (internal link).

 The query get the data to generate the forecast will look something like this: